Poojavpatel/nrc-profile-site/README.md

 1. Serve the production build locally
     `gatsby serve`
     Lastly, with the shell command, Gatsby will start local HTML server for testing your build site

 ---
+## Project Steps
+1. To run the project
+`gatsby develop`

+2. To add sass
+`npm install --save node-sass gatsby-plugin-sass` change layout.css to layout.scss and all related imports

+3. To read data from markdowmn files
+    1. (if not already present in config)
+       `npm install --save gatsby-source-filesystem`
+    1. Make related changes in plugin options.
+    1. We use remark to transform markdown files
+       `npm install --save gatsby-transformer-remark`

+---
 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->